boltops-tools/terraspace-docs/_docs/config/reference.md

 Name | Description | Default
 --- | --- | ---
 all.concurrency | How many processes to run in parallel for each batch for the `terraspace all` commands. | 5 all.exit_on_fail.down | Whether or not to exit if one of the down commands fails.
-Note: Other commands like show, validate, etc default to false. | true all.exit_on_fail.up | Whether or not to exit if one of the up commands fails. | true all.ignore_stacks | Stacks to ignore and not to be considered as part of the dependency graph. | [] auto_create_backend | Enable auto-creation of backend | true
+Note: Other commands like show, validate, etc default to false.
+For `all down` , `TS_EXIT_ON_FAIL=0` will also tell Terraspace to continue on failures. | true all.exit_on_fail.up | Whether or not to exit if one of the up commands fails. | true all.ignore_stacks | Stacks to ignore and not to be considered as part of the dependency graph. | [] auto_create_backend | Enable auto-creation of backend | true